meliani/TFTP-PXE-Boot-Server/README.md

     * Use DHCP option 66 "next-server" if located on a different IP to the DHCP server
     * DHCP should offer the PXELINUX.0 as the boot filename (DHCP option 67)
     * Follow [these](https://community.synology.com/enu/forum/2/post/124897) instructions on Synology router
-5. Optionally edit the _pxelinux.cfg/default_ file to add in your PXE boot options
+5. Optionally edit the _\<architecture\>/pxelinux.cfg/default_ files to add your PXE boot options
+6. Create symlinks to images in this project folder
+    ```shell
+    user:~$ ln -s <absolute path>/images/ bios/images
+    user:~$ ln -s <absolute path>/images/ efi32/images
+    user:~$ ln -s <absolute path>/images/ efi64/images
+    ```
-6. Download and configure each bootstrap program you require as per instructions.
+7. Download and configure each bootstrap program you require as per instructions.
 Bootstraps are **not** committed to this repository due to their size.
     * Alpine Linux (TODO)
     * CentOS (TODO)
     * [CloneZilla Live](#CloneZilla-Live-instructions)